Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 How does technology improve the customer service experience in retail?

 Technology improves the customer service experience in retail by enabling more efficient, personalized, and accessible service.
-AI-driven chatbots, CRM systems, and analytics tools help retailers understand customer needs, provide immediate assistance, and personalize interactions to enhance overall satisfaction.
+AI agents, CRM systems, and analytics tools help retailers understand customer needs, provide immediate assistance, and personalize interactions to enhance overall satisfaction.